explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 ---
 layout: post
 category: python
-title: How to use Black, Pylint and Mypy in GitHub Actions?
+title: How to use Ruff, Mypy, Black, Isort and Pytest in GitHub Actions?
 permalink: /python/github-actions
 ---
 <div class="wide-logos" markdown="1">